marmelab/ng-admin/README.md

 Define the route for a link in the list view, i.e. `isDetailLink` of the field is true.
 The default is `edit`, hence the link points to the edition view.
 The other option is `show` to point to the show view.

 * `map(function)`
-Define a custom function to transform the value.
-It receive the value and the corresponding entry.
+Define a custom function to transform the value received from the API response to the value displayed in the admin.
+This function receives 2 parameters: the value to transform, and the corresponding entry.
 Works in list, edit views and references.

         nga.field('characters')
             .map(function truncate(value, entry) {